maximilianofried/mlops_pipeline/README.md

 zenml stack register mlflow_stack -a default -o default -d mlflow -e mlflow_tracker --set
 ```

-Run mlflow backend ui with experiment tracker uri
+Launch the MLflow backend UI with the experiment tracker URI:
 ```bash
 mlflow ui --backend-store-uri "file:.."
 ```

 ## The Solution

-In order to build a real-world workflow for predicting the customer satisfaction score for the next order or purchase (which will help make better decisions), it is not enough to just train the model once.
+Building a real-world workflow for predicting customer satisfaction scores for upcoming orders or purchases, which aids in better decision-making, necessitates more than just training the model once.

-Instead, we are building an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that utilizes the latest deployed model for the business to consume.
+Instead, we develop an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that leverages the latest deployed model for business consumption.

-This pipeline can be deployed to the cloud, scale up according to our needs, and ensure that we track the parameters and data that flow through every pipeline that runs.
-It includes raw data input, features, results, the machine learning model and model parameters, and prediction outputs.
-ZenML helps us to build such a pipeline in a simple, yet powerful, way.
+This pipeline can be deployed to the cloud, scaled according to requirements, and ensures comprehensive tracking of parameters and data flowing through each running pipeline.
+It encompasses raw data input, feature engineering, model training, model parameters, evaluation results, and prediction outputs.
+ZenML simplifies the construction of such pipelines in a straightforward yet robust manner.

-In this Project, we give special consideration to the [MLflow integration](https://github.com/zenml-io/zenml/tree/main/examples) of ZenML.
-In particular, we utilize MLflow tracking to track our metrics and parameters, and MLflow deployment to deploy our model.
-We also use [Streamlit](https://streamlit.io/) to showcase how this model will be used in a real-world setting.
+This project places special emphasis on the MLflow integration of ZenML.
+Specifically, we utilize MLflow tracking to monitor metrics and parameters, and MLflow deployment to deploy our model.
+Additionally, we utilize Streamlit to demonstrate how this model can be utilized in a real-world setting.

 ### Training Pipeline

-Our standard training pipeline consists of several steps:
+Our standard training pipeline comprises several key steps:

-- `ingest_data`: This step will ingest the data and create a `DataFrame`.
+- `ingest_data`: Ingests the data and generates a DataFrame.
-- `clean_data`: This step will clean the data and remove the unwanted columns.
+- `clean_data`: Cleans the data and removes unwanted columns.
-- `model_train`: This step will train the model and save the model using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
+- `model_train`: Trains the model and saves it using MLflow autologging.
-- `evaluation`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.
+- `evaluation`: Evaluates the model and saves the metrics, leveraging MLflow autologging, into the artifact store.

 ### Deployment Pipeline

-We have another pipeline, the `deployment_pipeline.py`, that extends the training pipeline, and implements a continuous deployment workflow.
-It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets our evaluation criteria.
-The criteria that we have chosen is a configurable threshold on the [MSE](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) of the training.
-The first four steps of the pipeline are the same as above, but we have added the following additional ones:
+We have another pipeline, deployment_pipeline.py, that extends the training pipeline and implements a continuous deployment workflow.
+It ingests and processes input data, trains a model, and then deploys the prediction server that serves the model if it meets our evaluation criteria.
+The criteria chosen is a configurable threshold on the Mean Squared Error (MSE) of the training.
+The initial four steps of the pipeline remain the same as above, but we've added the following additional steps:

-- `deployment_trigger`: The step checks whether the newly trained model meets the criteria set for deployment.
+- `deployment_trigger`: Checks whether the newly trained model meets the deployment criteria.
-- `model_deployer`: This step deploys the model as a service using MLflow (if deployment criteria is met).
+- `model_deployer`: Deploys the model as a service using MLflow (if deployment criteria are met).

-In the deployment pipeline, ZenML's MLflow tracking integration is used for logging the hyperparameter values and the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts -- into the local MLflow backend.
-This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.
+In the deployment pipeline, ZenML's MLflow tracking integration is utilized for logging hyperparameter values, the trained model itself, and model evaluation metrics as MLflow experiment tracking artifacts into the local MLflow backend.
+This pipeline also initiates a local MLflow deployment server to serve the latest MLflow model if its accuracy surpasses a configured threshold.

-The MLflow deployment server runs locally as a daemon process that will continue to run in the background after the example execution is complete.
-When a new pipeline is run which produces a model that passes the accuracy threshold validation, the pipeline automatically updates the currently running MLflow deployment server to serve the new model instead of the old one.
+The MLflow deployment server runs locally as a daemon process, persisting in the background after the example execution completes.
+Upon running a new pipeline that produces a model meeting the accuracy threshold validation, the pipeline automatically updates the currently running MLflow deployment server to serve the new model instead of the old one.

-To round it off, we deploy a Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
-This can be done easily with ZenML within the Streamlit code:
+To wrap it up, we deploy a Streamlit application that asynchronously consumes the latest model service from the pipeline logic.
+Achieving this with ZenML within the Streamlit code is straightforward:

 ```python
 service = prediction_service_loader(